shell-command) reads a line of text using the

 You can also type M-& (

-a shell command asynchronously.
-This behaves exactly like calling
+shell command asynchronously; this is exactly like calling M-!

-shell-command with ‘&’, except that you do not need to add
+with a trailing ‘&’, except that you do not need the ‘&’.

 passes the contents of the region as the standard input to the shell

 command, instead of no input.
-With a numeric argument, meaning insert
+With a numeric argument, it deletes the

 SHELL environment variable when Emacs is started.
 If the file

 name is relative, Emacs searches the directories listed in

 To specify a coding system for M-! or M-|, use the command C-x RET c immediately beforehand.
 See Communication Coding.